leo-seft/Learning-C/README.md

 Writing Your First C# Program

 - Set up your development environment (Visual Studio, VS Code, or other).
+  When trying to run my code in Ubuntu I had numerous issues so I switched over to my local computer where I had issues regarding permissions so I had to create files by entering 'dotnet new console -n <application name>' which then allowed me to run my code.
+I found that this is because c# is a more secure language than javascript

-- Create a new C# project with a .cs file extension.
+- Create a new C# project with a .cs file extension. please See Day1-MyFirstProgram

-- Write a simple "Hello, world!" program in C#.
+- Write a simple "Hello, world!" program in C#. please See Day1-MyFirstProgram

-- Build and run your program to verify that it works correctly.
+- Build and run your program to verify that it works correctly. please See Day1-MyFirstProgram
+  For it to run I had to use 'dotnet run' in the terminal

 Basic Syntax and Data Types

 - Print "Hello World" to the console using C#.
+  To do this you use 'Console.WriteLine("Hello World!")'
 - Learn the basic syntax of the C# programming language.
 - Understand C# data types, including integers, floating-point numbers, characters, booleans, and strings.
 - Practice creating and using arithmetic operators and expressions.